Mashhad: Bus

+Mashhad operates a Bus Rapid Transit (BRT) system designed to improve traffic flow and mobility within the city.
+These lines provide direct transport to the Imam Reza Shrine.

 Government and politics

+Astan Quds

+Astan Quds which controls the shrine- the tourism driver- is a wealthy tax exempt religious/political organization.
+It is recommended to reduce poverty in city a Bazaar be opened by poor people in a courtyard.

 Members of Parliament

 Mashhad's current members of parliament are described as politicians with fundamentalist conservative tendencies, who are mostly the members of Front of Islamic Revolution Stability, an Iranian principlist political group.
 They were elected to the Parliament on 26 February 2016.

 Members of Assembly of Experts

 Mahmoud Hashemi Shahroudi and Ahmad Alamolhoda are two members of the Iranian Assembly of Experts from Mashhad.
 Hashemi Shahroudi is currently First Vice-chairman of the Iranian Assembly of Experts.
 He was the Head of Iran's Judiciary from 1999 until 2009 who upon accepting his position, appointed Saeed Mortazavi, a well known fundamentalist and controversial figure during President Mahmud Ahmadinejad's reelection, prosecutor general of Iran.
 He was supported by Mashhad's reformists as the candidate of the Fifth Assembly on 26 February 2016.

 City Council and mayor

 In 2013, an Iranian principlist political group, Front of Islamic Revolution Stability (which is partly made up of former ministers of Mahmoud Ahmadinejad and Mohammad Taghi Mesbah Yazdi), gained a landslide victory in Mashhad City Council, which on 23 September 2013, elected Seyed Sowlat Mortazavi as mayor, who was former governor of the province of South Khorasan and the city of Birjand.
 The municipality's budget amounted to 9600 billion Toman in 2015.